 Sales intelligence and sales prospecting technology works around the clock to collect and make sense of company information from millions of data sources.
 This technology allows salespeople to conduct pointed searches for companies with a specific set of up-to-date data-points, including both firmographic and technographic data as well as buying signals.

-This blog post is an extended version of the second chapter of our ebook The best Sales Tools and Technologies in 2018.
+This blog post is an extended version of the second chapter of our eBook The best Sales Tools and Technologies.
 In this article, we've listed 10 extra strong sales intelligence tools.
 This to help you find the right alternative for your business.

-The top 10 Sales Intelligence Tools in 2018
+The Top 10 Sales Intelligence Tools in 2019

 - Detective by Charlie